 What he did

-In 1992, billionaire entrepreneur Ross Perot put the national debt on the political radar during his third-party campaign for President.
+In 1992, billionaire entrepreneur Ross Perot put fiscal responsibility and the national debt on the political radar during his third-party campaign for President.
 At the time, the debt had doubled in a decade to 47% of GDP.
 Perot believed this to be unsustainable.

 Amid the debate on Capitol Hill this summer over the federal government’s budget and debt ceiling increase, a warrior for fiscal responsibility passed away at 89: Ross Perot.